bow-swift/nef/README.md

 Options:

-- `--project`: Path to the folder containing the Xcode project with Swift Playgrounds.
+- `--project`: Path to the folder containing the Xcode project with Xcode Playgrounds.
 - `--output`: Path where the resulting Markdown project will be generated.

 &nbsp;

 ### 🖥 Generating Markdown files for Jekyll

-As you can write comments in [Markdown](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html) in Swift Playgrounds, this makes very suitable to write documentation with compilable examples.
+As you can write comments in [Markdown](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html) in Xcode Playgrounds, this makes very suitable to write documentation with compilable examples.
 Leveraging this, `nef` can create Markdown files that can be consumed from Jekyll to generate a microsite.
 The command to do this is:

 ```bash